Alfred at a Glance

 Location: Alfred, New York, a village in the foothills of the Allegheny Mountains about an hour west of Corning, an hour and a half south of Rochester and two hours from Buffalo.

-Students: About 1,700 undergraduates and nearly 140 graduate students from 39 states and 16 countries attend full-time on the Alfred campus.
-Approximately 30 graduate students are enrolled in our external program in the NYC area.
-We have approximately 80 additional part-time graduate students on the Alfred, NY campus, and 325 part-time graduate students enrolled in our NYC area external program.
+Students: About 1,600 undergraduates and nearly 150 graduate students from 43 states and 16 countries attend full-time on the Alfred campus.
+We have approximately 90 additional part-time graduate students on the Alfred, NY campus, and 475 graduate students enrolled in our AUNY NYC-metro area programs.

 Campus: 232 acre campus with more than 50 academic and residential buildings.
 Residential, student-centered, vibrant living/learning community.
 Plus another 400 acres of nearby recreational land.

-Graduates: Surveys of AU graduates consistently reveal that one year after graduation our students have at 98% career outcomes rate.
+Graduates: Surveys of AU graduates consistently reveal that one year after graduation 98% of our students land jobs or are in graduate school.

-Programs: More than 40 undergraduate majors/programs.
+Programs: 47 undergraduate majors and 65 minors.
 We also offer internships, research and study abroad opportunities in the following schools and colleges:

 - College of Business